What's so important about Kindergarten?

 During the final period of the day, known as Flex Period, Kindergarten teachers conduct extra help sessions for students who could benefit from extra instruction or individual attention.
 These one-on-one or small group sessions nurture academic understanding and confidence as well as appropriate developmental and social/emotional growth.
 Flex Period also provides opportunities for the Kindergarten students to mix with students and teachers from 1st and 2nd grades in enriching activities designed by the lower-school teachers.

-Throughout the school year, a variety of after-school Enrichment Classes are offered to students in all grades.
-Over a trimester period- fall, winter and spring, students in grades K-4 have the opportunity to participate in soccer, basketball, ballet, jazz, and hip-hop dance, guitar, piano, S.T.E.M. supported LEGO robotics and engineering, art lessons, and more.
-Qualified and professional outside vendors (who meet state-regulated back-ground check requirements) as well as classroom teachers provide specialized group or individual classes.
+Throughout the school year, a variety of after-school enrichment classes are offered to students in grades K-4.
+During the fall and spring semesters, students in grades K-4 have the opportunity to participate in activities, such as soccer, basketball, dance, guitar, piano, S.T.E.A.M. challenges, art lessons, and more.
+Qualified, professional outside vendors (who meet state-regulated back-ground check requirements) as well as classroom teachers provide specialized group or individual classes.